BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ### Linear Detrending

-Applying linear detrending to a multivariate time series involves computing a linear model of each variable against time, and subtracting the the model prediction to the original data.
+Applying linear detrending to a multivariate time series involves computing a linear model of each variable against time, and subtracting the model prediction to the original data.
 This can be performed in two steps:

 First, the function `stats::lm()` can be applied to all variables in one of our time series at once.